-We know little about the centre of Earth.
-Geologists believed it had just one core – a hot mass of molten rock surrounded by a rock mantle.
-This is a ring between the earth's crust and core.
-The core is 2,900 km below Earth's surface.
-It has a radius of 3,485 km.
-Scientists believe there may be a second core.
-A geophysicist analyzed data from a 560-km-deep earthquake.
-It showed the possibility of a second core at the bottom of the mantle.
+Little is known about the geology of the very centre of Earth.
+It was believed our planet had just one core – a scorching hot mass of molten rock and gas surrounded by a solid, rock mantle.
+The mantle is a ring between the earth's crust and core.
+The core is found 2,900 kilometres below Earth's surface.
+It has a radius of around 3,485 kilometres.
+Scientists from the University of Chicago have discovered that there may be a second core deep below our feet.
+Research has led geophysicist Dr Sunyoung Park to believe there is another core.
+She analyzed data from a 560-km-deep earthquake.
+Her calculations showed the possibility of a second core, consisting of a layer of fluid rock, at the bottom of the mantle.